MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp-autoir.md

 When you use a view in a dashboard, such as a widget, you can click an item to view more details.
 Depending on the entity, whether an investigation is already underway, and whether starting an automated investigation is possible, you'll see an **Initiate Automated Investigation** button across the top of the report you're viewing.
 Click that button to trigger AIR.

-Example: Suppose that you are viewing a dashboard that looks like this:
+For example, suppose that you are viewing a dashboard that looks the following image:

 ![Security dashboard](images/air-securitydashboard.png)